shreya348/NCAA-Basketball-Pred/README.md

 -Google Colab

 🏆 Conclusion

 This study demonstrates the effectiveness of deep sequential models in sports prediction tasks.
 Key takeaways:

-BiLSTM models are highly effective for datasets with relational but weak chronological structure.
+-BiLSTM models are highly effective for datasets with relational but weak chronological structure.

-LSTM models perform well but may miss out on some contextual information.
+-LSTM models perform well but may miss out on some contextual information.

-TCNs may require longer, well-ordered sequences to perform effectively.
+-TCNs may require longer, well-ordered sequences to perform effectively.

 By moving beyond static statistics and traditional machine learning models, deep learning can bring greater objectivity, reproducibility, and insight to sports analytics.